The Hutchison Memorial Hut is named after Arthur Gilbertson Hutchison (1902-1949) the Aberdeen born and raised senior geologist with the Shell Group.

 His nephew recalled: “My parents and I went down there to look for him, and I remember vividly the nightmarish days searching the coast, asking at every cafe and remote cottage whether anyone had seen him, then giving up and coming home.
 Ten days later his body was washed up in Carmarthen Bay.
 His skull was fractured, and he had clearly fallen from the sea cliffs while geologising.”

-Dr Hutchison’s nephew – his only surviving relative at the time of writing this – knows little of his climbing and walking in Scotland but his obituary described him as an experienced climber and, when he died, his friends chose to build a hut in the Cairngorms to preserve his memory so, although his work had taken him far from the hills of home, it is clear he had always held them dear.
+Dr Hutchison’s nephew – at time of writing this the only surviving relative who knew him when he was alive – knows little of his climbing and walking in Scotland but his obituary described him as an experienced climber and, when he died, his friends chose to build a hut in the Cairngorms to preserve his memory so, although his work had taken him far from the hills of home, it is clear he had always held them dear.

 Despite the presence of the bothy in one of the more frequented corries of the Cairngorms, however, for many years now few have known anything about who Arthur Gilbert Hutchison was.
 Well, a good guy by the sound of it, so next time you’re in the Hutchie, raise a toast to Hutch.